osirisdark1/osirisdark1/README.md

 # FastAPI Circuit Generator

 This project exposes a small API built with [FastAPI](https://fastapi.tiangolo.com/) that uses the OpenAI API to generate circuit designs from text prompts.
 Additional endpoints allow you to create a KiCad project and a VS Code workspace from the generated design.
 If the `kicad-cli` tool is installed, the server will attempt to launch KiCad automatically.
+The server will also try to open the generated VS Code workspace using the `code` command when available.

 ## Installation